 - 1. The agency must be a registered non-profit - 2.
 The agency must operate within Franklin County - 3.
-If the agency is applying for CSB funding the agency must submit: - 〈 IRS non-profit determination letter - Current roster of Board of Trustees - Most recent audited financial statement and management letter - City of Columbus Solicitation Permit - Registration as a Non-profit with the City of Columbus - Secretary of State Registration as Ohio Not-For-Profit (statement of continued existence) - Initial Registration with the Ohio Attorney General's Charitable Foundations Section - Annual Financial Filing with the Ohio Attorney General (copy of check) - (Most recent 990
+If the agency is applying for CSB funding the agency must submit: - IRS non-profit determination letter - Current roster of Board of Trustees - 〈 Most recent audited financial statement and management letter - City of Columbus Solicitation Permit - Kegistration as a Non-profit with the City of Columbus - Secretary of State Registration as Ohio Not-For-Profit (statement of continued existence)

-- 4. The projects must propose to serve an eligible population.
-Once a project is operational, the agency must verify that the tenants are eligible at the time of acceptance and move-in. - 5.
-Applicants must complete a Community Acceptance Plan, unless the project is scattered sites and does not have a unit concentration in a particular neighborhood.
+- Initial Registration with the Ohio Attorney General's Charitable Foundations Section - Annual Financial Filing with the Ohio Attorney General (copy of check) - (Most recent 990 - 4.
+The projects must propose to serve an eligible population.
+Once a project is operational, the agency must verify that the tenants are eligible at the time of acceptance and move-in. - Applicants must complete a Community Acceptance Plan, unless the project is scattered sites and does not have a unit concentration in a particular neighborhood.
 Prior to submitting a concept paper, review the community acceptance materials to ensure that the project will be able to comply with the requirements. - 6.
-If the project receives CoC funds, the agency will enter into an agreement with CSB that requires: - Data Entry into the community's Homeless Management Information System (HMIS) - Submission of annual budgets for supportive services and operations

-- Acceptance of annual Program Outcome Plans and submission of a Program Description Form - Compliance with CSB Partner Agency Standards - Participation in the community's Unified Supportive Housing System (USHS)
+If the project receives CoC funds, the agency will enter into an agreement with CSB that requires: - A Data Entry into Columbus ServicePoint (CSP), our community's Homeless Management Information System (HMIS) - Submission of annual budgets for supportive services and operations - Submission and reporting of annual financial information - Acceptance of annual Program Outcome Plans and submission of a Program Description Form - Compliance with CSB Partner Agency Standards - A Participation in the community's Unified Supportive Housing System (USHS)

 Note to New Applicants: CSB recognizes that the administrative burden of becoming a funded partner can seem overwhelming.
 CSB's requirements are driven by funders' requirements and the drive to maintain a high level of accountability to the community.
 Applicants should assess whether they would be able to achieve certification under the Partner Agency Standards and be able to operate in conformance with the Ends Policies.
+If the answer to either of these questions is no, please do not proceed with the application.